-With this online experiment we will examine differences between human explanations and machine explanations to gain insight into explainable AI generally, on how to build explanation interfaces specifically, and ultimately insight into principles of transfer learning.
+With this online experiment we will examine differences between human explanations and machine explanations to gain insight into explainable AI generally, on how to build explanation interfaces specifically.
+Most of all this will provide us ultimately insights into principles of transfer learning.

 If you want to know what explainable AI in the context of health informatics means in principle watch this Youtube video.

-Technically, for this purpose, we train a multi-layer perceptron (MLP *).
+Technically, for the purpose of this experiment, we train a multi-layer perceptron (MLP *).
 This is a class of feed-forward artificial neural networks, and the classic example of a “Deep Learning” approach.
 For the differences between Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL) see this explanation.

 How is the human-machine comparison carried out?
 We follow and extent previous work by Stephen K. REED , .

 In the explanations we look for differences in the following details: